-The nice agreement between our model calculations and the data of $Z^0\,+\,$jet and inclusive b-jet facilitates our studies on the medium modification of $Z^0\,+\,$b-jet in nuclear-nuclear collisions.
-In Fig.~\ref{fig:phizbaa}, we calculate the azimuthal angular correlation of $Z^0$ boson and b-jet in p+p and $0-10\%$ Pb+Pb collisions at 5.02~TeV.
-The b-jets associated with the $Z^0$ boson are reconstructed by FASTJET using anti-$k_T$ algorithm with cone size $\Delta R=0.5$, $|\eta^{\rm jet}|<2.4$ and $p_T^{\rm jet}>30$~GeV both in p+p and Pb+Pb collisions.
-Note that these distributions are normalized by initial $Z^0\,+\,$b-jet event number~(in p+p collision) to address the medium modification.
+The good agreement between our model calculations and the data of the $Z^0\,+\,$jet and inclusive b-jet makes it possible to study the medium modification of $Z^0\,+\,$b-jet in nuclear-nuclear collisions.
+In Fig.~\ref{fig:phizbaa}, we calculate the azimuthal angular correlation of the $Z^0$ boson and the b-jet in p+p and $0-10\%$ Pb+Pb collisions at $\sqrt{s_{NN}}=$5.02~TeV.
+The b-jets associated with the $Z^0$ boson are reconstructed by FastJet using the anti-$k_T$ algorithm with a cone size of $\Delta R=0.5$, $|\eta^{\rm jet}|<2.4$ and $p_T^{\rm jet}>30$~GeV for both p+p and Pb+Pb collisions.
+Note that these distributions are normalized by the initial $Z^0\,+\,$b-jet event number~(in p+p collision) to address the medium modification.
 We observe an overall suppression in Pb+Pb collisions relative to the p+p baseline.
-We show their ratio PbPb/pp in the middle panel of Fig.~\ref{fig:phizbaa}, and find that the suppression for $Z^0\,+\,$b-jet has a much weaker dependence on $\Delta\phi_{bZ}$, as compared to that for $Z^0\,+\,$jet which shows stronger suppression at small $\Delta\phi_{jZ}$ region where multiple jets dominate.
-Obviously, all selected jet must first be b quark tagged, this requirement significantly reduces the contribution from multiple jets processes when we consider the azimuthal angular~($\Delta\phi_{bZ}$) distribution.
+We show their ratio PbPb/pp in the middle panel of Fig.~\ref{fig:phizbaa}, and find that the suppression for the $Z^0\,+\,$b-jet has a far weaker dependence on $\Delta\phi_{bZ}$ than that for the $Z^0\,+\,$jet, which exhibits stronger suppression in a small $\Delta\phi_{jZ}$ region where multiple jets dominate.
+All the selected jets must first be b quark tagged, and this requirement significantly reduces the contribution from multiple-jet processes when we consider the azimuthal angular~($\Delta\phi_{bZ}$) distribution.